25-safeer/DSA-PaperSolved-Assignment/README.md

 # DSA-PaperSolved-Assignment
-Repository have two folders one for C++ code and other for theory questions.
+Repository have two Branches one for C++ code and other for theory questions.